-When transporting the watercraft on a trailer, secure the tie downs to the trailer through the bow eye and stern eye.
+When transporting the watercraft on a trailer, secure the tie downs to the trailer through the bow eye and stern eyes.

-- Do not route ropes or tie downs over the seat, as they may leave permanent marks on the seat's surface.
-Also, wrap the ropes or tie downs with towels or rags where they touch the body of the watercraft to avoid scratching or damage. - Before putting the watercraft on the trailer or transporting it, be sure to put the shift lever in the forward position, otherwise the reverse gate may hit an obstruction, which may cause damage.
+- Do not use any projections other than the bow eye and stern eyes to secure the watercraft to the trailer.
+Otherwise, the watercraft may be damaged. - Do not route ropes or tie downs over the seat, as they may leave permanent marks on the seat's surface.
+Also, wrap the ropes or tie downs with towels or rags where they touch the body of the watercraft to avoid scratches or damage. - Before putting the watercraft on the trailer or transporting it, be sure to put the shift lever in the forward position, otherwise the reverse gate may hit an obstruction, which may cause damage.